Walt13/Bike_Share_Case_Study/README.md

 The twelve .csv files for July of 2023 through June of 2024 were loaded into my PostgreSQL database and joined into one table (trips_year) for analysis.

-### Data Cleaning
+# Data Cleaning

-Once joined, the table which has the rides from all twelve months, trips_year, had 5,734,381 records.
+The trips_year table, which includes all of the data from the twelve months that we will be analyzing, had 5,734,381 records when first created.
 Here are the steps I went through to clean the data.

-#### 1. Remove Duplicate ride_id's
+### 1. Remove Duplicate ride_id's

 The first thing I did was to make sure that all of the ride id's were unique.
 I ran a query to find out how many distinct ride_id's there were.